machsna/uscustom/README.txt

 About
 =====

 This is a keyboard layout for Mac computers.
-It has two main
+It has three main
 purposes:

 * It provides a compose key.
 The compose key is mapped to two keys on